How much is your fracture claim worth?

 An experienced solicitor will be able to talk you through everything you’re able to claim within these two categories; however, the intention with any personal injury claim is to put you back in the position you would have been in were it not for the accident, and any compensation award will look to do just that.

 If a child under the age of 18 has broken a bone due to a third party’s negligence, we can advise you on how to make a claim on their behalf.

 Most broken bones heal over time when they are held in place by a plaster cast, metal rods or a splint.
 However, there can be longer-term effects, particularly in the case of more severe breaks, including scarring, restricted mobility or deformation of the affected body part.
 These lingering effects usually require further corrective treatments.

 In some cases, surgery may be required to realign bones or insert metal supports (usually when a bone has broken in multiple places).
 This type of treatment is generally accompanied by lengthy periods of physiotherapy.
 For more information on bone fracture treatments, take a look at this guide by WebMD.

 Treatment for bone fractures can be costly and have a wide-ranging effect on your life.
-Seeking compensation could provide access to a financial award that can help you to manage your circumstances and provide you with peace of mind that your finances will be taken care of.
+Making a claim can provide access to a financial award that can help you to manage your circumstances and provide you with peace of mind that your finances will be taken care of.
 This means you can focus on making a full recovery.